Easy Curried Cauliflower and Lentil Soup

-I’ve used just a pinch of cayenne, so the dish was warm and aromatic rather than spicy hot.
+I’ve used just a pinch of cayenne, so the dish was warm and aromatic rather than spicy hot- perfect for the small one.
 If you’re nervous of spices use a teaspoon or two of garam masala or cumin.
 It’s best to use a large saucepan with a well fitting lid – then it requires very little attention while it’s cooking.

 - 1 extra large cauliflower